TN 284 (08-26)

 6. Other payments to absent dependents (effective 11/17/94)

-A payment from a beneficiary to an absent dependent on or after November 17, 1994 is not VA income to the absent dependent.
+A payment from a veteran to an absent dependent on or after November 17, 1994 is not VA income to the absent dependent.
 It is unearned income in the form of a gift, a support payment, in-kind support and maintenance, or other income.

 7. Dependent child (parents are divorced and dependent child lives with the veteran)

-8. Dependent child (parents are divorced and dependent child lives with the veteran’s divorced spouse)
+8. Dependent child (parents are divorced and dependent child lives with the veterans divorced spouse)

-For a definition of fiduciary, see SI 00830.314B.10.
+For a definition of fiduciary, see SI 00830.314B.10. in this section.

 9. Dependent parent (veteran receives disability compensation)